Aligning Tree-Search Policies with Fixed Token Budgets in Test-Time Scaling of LLMs: Discussion

 \section{Discussion}

-\paragraph{Reward model.} GenPRM-7B~\cite{genprm,genprm_git} often outputs near-binary scores, resulting in a sparse reward landscape that fails to distinguish among strong candidates.
-In this regime, tree search becomes less about selecting the best node and more about filtering out clearly bad ones.
-When early-stage nodes receive uniformly high scores, the search signal is further weakened, reducing discriminability and encouraging broad expansion.
-Improving reward calibration is therefore a key lever for strengthening budget-constrained tree-search decoding.
+\textbf{Reward model.} Our experiments in Sec.~\ref{sec:exp} use GenPRM-7B~\cite{genprm,genprm_git} as the process reward model (PRM) for node evaluation.
+As shown in Table~\ref{tab:score_percentiles} in Appendix~\ref{app:prm_saturation}, its scores are often highly saturated and near-binary in our setting, yielding a weak reward signal for fine-grained node selection.
+In such a regime, tree search is less able to rank promising partial trajectories precisely and relies more on filtering out clearly poor ones.
+Because all compared methods use the same evaluator, this does not affect the fairness of our empirical comparisons, but it does limit the granularity of the search signal.
+Combined with the gains in Table~\ref{tab:main_result}, this suggests that budget-aware selection and widening remain useful even with an imperfect PRM.
+Better-calibrated reward models or process evaluators that more reliably distinguish partial progress may further strengthen budget-constrained tree-search decoding.

-\paragraph{Budget-aligned test-time scaling.} BG-MCTS treats fixed-budget inference by conditioning search behavior on the remaining budget, rather than using the budget only as a stopping criterion.
-This is particularly relevant for costly, API-served frontier models where per-query spending is explicitly capped or variable (e.g., GPT-5.2 costs \$14.0 per 1M tokens\footnote{\url{https://platform.openai.com/docs/models/gpt-5.2}}).
-More broadly, budget-conditioned decoding enables a predictable accuracy--cost trade-off and motivates interfaces in which specifying a budget alone elicits effective ``think first, finish strong'' search within that cost.
+\textbf{Token budget as a decoding interface.} \method\ treats fixed-budget inference by conditioning search behavior on the remaining budget, rather than using the budget only as a stopping criterion.
+This perspective is particularly relevant for API-served frontier models, where inference is often token-metered and per-query spending must be predictable.\footnote{API pricing is often model-dependent and token-metered.
+As an example, for frontier models, output tokens can cost on the order of tens of dollars per million tokens.
+See \url{https://openai.com/api/pricing/}.} More broadly, budget-conditioned decoding provides a simple interface for \emph{predictable} test-time scaling: users specify a token budget, and the decoding policy adapts its exploration-to-completion schedule within the resulting cost envelope.